Fabi0o/RestaurantPage/README.md

 This is my RestaurantPage project from TheOdinProject.
-Simple project that told me a lot about using ES6 modules and webpack.
+Simple project that tought me a lot about using ES6 modules and webpack.